-Preheat oven to 400 degrees.
-Place beef bones through celery ribs in a roasting pan.
-Toss to coat in olive oil.
+Preheat the oven to 400°F. Toss beef bones, onion, carrot and celery in olive oil.
 Roast for 1 hour, turning half way.

-Simmer on very low heat for 4-7 hours.
-The longer the better.
-More time for all of the flavors to marry.
-About 2 hours after cooking, pull out bones with tongs and using a potato nail or the end of a meat thermometer, scoop marrow out into the simmering liquid.
-That marrow is going to give you the robust flavor you are working so hard to create.
-The mixture might not be the deep brown color you are used to either.
-After the mixture sits and fats separate from the broth, it will be less cloudy and more brown.
+Simmer on low heat for 4-7 hours, the longer the better.
+About 2 hours after cooking, pull out the bones and using a potato nail or the end of a meat thermometer, scoop the marrow out and return to the stock along with the bones.
+The mixture might not be the deep brown color you are used to, after the mixture sits and fats separate from the broth, it will be less cloudy and more brown.

-Liquid should have reduced by half, if not more.
+The liquid will have reduced by half, if not more.
 Using a slotted spoon, scoop out all solid ingredients.
-Line a colander or large sieve with a triple layer of cheese cloth and place over a large bowl, Dutch oven or casserole dish.
+Line a colander or large sieve with a triple layer of cheesecloth and place over a large bowl, Dutch oven or casserole dish.
 Strain liquid through the cheese cloth.
 Discard solids.
 Cover and place liquid into the refrigerator.

 After liquid has chilled, all of the fat will rise to the top and solidify.
 Now it can easily be spooned off the top leaving only deep, rich and flavorful beef stock.
 Now use your beef stock for something fabulous!